shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01a-Azure_VM_Linux_Clustering.md

 1. On the **Basics** tab of the **Create a virtual machine** blade, specify the following settings and select **Next: Disks >** (leave all other settings with their default value):

-   - Subscription: *the name of your Azure subscription*
+   - Subscription: **Select your Azure subscription**

-   - Resource group: *the name of the resource group you used earlier in this task*
+   - Resource group: **the name of the resource group you used earlier in this task**

    - Virtual machine name: **az12001a-vm1**

-   - Region: *the same Azure region you chose when creating the first Azure VM*
+   - Region: **the same Azure region you chose when creating the first Azure VM**

    - Availability options: **Availability set**